Tuesday, August 12, 2025

 Alex

-We spent so much quality time together, eating and drinking a lot!
+We spent a lot of quality time together, eating and drinking a lot!

 We played RummiCube, Scattergories, Phase 10, and other fun games!